tokend/knowledge-base/tech/guides/sign_in.md

 # Sign in

-Signing in is basically a process of acquiring client's signing key from encrypted keychain data.
+Signing in is basically a process of acquiring user's signing key from encrypted keychain data.
 As well as in [Wallet Creation][1], we have encapsulated all the tricky actions in our javascript SDK, so all you need to do here is just to get your [wallet][2]: